 If you are concatenating (joining) the result to another text string, this is fine, but if you just want to apply visual padding to a free-standing number set of numbers, you can apply a custom number format without using a formula.

 The Excel WEEKNUM function takes a date and returns a week number (1-54) that corresponds to the week of year.
-The WEEKNUM function starts counting with the week that contains January 1.
-By default, weeks begin on Sunday.
+The WEEKNUM function starts counting on the week that contains January 1.
+By default, weeks begin on Sunday, but this can be changed.

 Excel Formula Training